awsdocs/amazon-cloudfront-developer-guide/doc_source/viewers-reports.md

 ## Displaying Viewers Charts and Reports<a name="viewers-reports-displaying"></a>

-To display CloudFront Viewers charts and reports, perform the following procedure\.
+To display CloudFront Viewers charts and reports, perform the following procedure\.<a name="viewers-reports-procedure"></a>

 **To display CloudFront Viewers charts and reports**